Tuesday 31 December 1940

 Big Christmas party on board HMS Hood, as recounted by future US Admiral Joseph Wellings.
 Everybody he encounters that night in the well-attended function, from the Admiral and Captain on down, will perish in May 1941, after he leaves the ship.

 Soviet submarine M-34 joins the Black Sea Fleet, while Soviet submarine S-54 joins the Pacific Fleet.

 The Royal Navy forms Submarine Flotilla 8 at Gibraltar.
-It will include HMS Olympus, Otus and Pandora, which are all in the process of travelling there or already have made port.
+It will include HMS Olympus, Otus, and Pandora, which are all in the process of traveling there or already have made port.